geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

   - The gene therapy would involve altering liver cell genes responsible for cholesterol metabolism.
   - Successful gene editing could provide lifelong protection against coronary artery disease and heart attacks.
 - A Holistic Approach to Heart Health:
-  - The text underscores how understanding cellular biology, genetics, and clinical observations has led to effective strategies for heart attack prevention.
+  - Understanding cellular biology, genetics, and clinical observations has led to effective strategies for heart attack prevention.
   - Medical progress has transformed heart attack management from bedrest and morphine to sophisticated diagnostics and treatments.

 ### The Guardian Cell: Neutrophils and Their Kampf Against Pathogens